-Mission statement: At the Forest Upcycling Project our vision is to provide affordable household goods.
-Our business idea supports this vision by reusing items going into landfill, training young people and those with disabilities through work experience and accredited courses, to upcycle products and working with craftsmen willing to share their skills.
-Products will be at prices so low that everybody will be able to afford them.
+Mission statement: At the Forest Upcycling Project our vision is to provide employment for vulnerable people and affordable household goods.
+We support this vision by selling and reusing donated items, training vulnerable people through work experience and accredited courses, and upcycling products by working with craftsmen willing to share their skills.
+We also offer gardening services, house moves, eco refills and refurbished bikes to provide additional employment opportunities.

 Our products include good quality, affordable, used furniture and white goods.